Contact Us

 The source of the water damage must be identified before any kind of repairs can be made.
 If you don’t locate and deal with the issue’s root cause, it will continue, and simple repairs can become more complex.

-Given how quickly water damage can spread, it is possible that the source may be further than where the ceiling is affected.
+Given how quickly ceiling water damage can spread, the source may be further than where the ceiling is affected.
 If you notice a wet stain and suspect a roof leak, it could be challenging to pinpoint the precise location where water is entering the structure.
 A leaking drain or a lack of caulk may also be to blame, even if you are aware that the stain is above a bathroom.
-In some cases, you might need to remove the drywall in order to find the source.
+In some cases, you might need to remove the drywall to find the source.

 After the initial leak or water source has been located, the next step will be to dry out the entire ceiling.
 To stop microbial growth from occurring under the drywall all of the affected areas must be dried if there are significant leaks.
 A portion of the ceiling can be removed to improve airflow, and a fan can then begin drying the damaged area.